Land banking: Companies offering land banking plots in the UK

 There have been considerable losses recorded by investors in UK land plot investment schemes.
 A large number of British companies offering UK land plots have failed or been shut down by the Financial Services Authority (FSA) or other authorities.

-Some companies have now moved offshore after FSA investigation.
+Some companies have now moved offshore after an FSA investigation.
 Some companies now offer UK land plots from locations such as Dubai or Singapore where the local authorities do not regulate such activities, or are not aware of the high risk nature of the investment.
-In June 2010 the Monetary Authority of Singapore (MAS) issued a warning on land banking plots schemes warning they may be a scam with specific focus on companies offering land from the UK and Canada.
+In June 2010 the Monetary Authority of Singapore (MAS) issued a warning on land banking plot schemes warning they may be scams with a specific focus on companies offering land from the UK and Canada.